auth0/nginx-jwt/README.md

 ## Installation

-It is recommended to use the latest [ngx_openresty bundle](http://openresty.org/) directly as this module (and its dependencies) depend on components that are installed by openresty.
+It is recommended to use the latest [ngx_openresty bundle](http://openresty.org/) directly as this script (and its dependencies) depend on components that are installed by **openresty**.

 Install steps: